ginstrom/paladin-novel/cline_docs/characters.md

     *   Military ally of Thorek Ironheart and Iron Covenant.
     *   Leader of growing liberation movement.
     *   Recognized by Circle of Whispers as true paladin.
-*   **Current Status/Location:** Leading the coalition army towards Saltmere for the first battle of the War of Restoration (End of Chapter 22).
+*   **Current Status/Location:** Marching inland to aid Thorek Ironheart at the siege of the Citadel of Asham-Val (End of Chapter 24).

 ## Pell
 *   **Bio/Description:** A thief, lean and sharp-eyed, perpetually alert and calculating.
 Resourceful, skilled with knives, and adept at picking locks and acquiring items (e.g., a file to remove manacles).
 A capable and ruthless fighter when necessary.
 Loyal to Gond and Sim.
 Initially described in Chapter 2 as being chained with Sim.